Reg Foggerdy – 6 Days without water

 Location: Western Australia

-Reg was so excited from making the shot and without thinking ran after the camel into the wilderness, hoping it would slow down enough to allow him to catch up and make a second shot.
-He followed the camels footsteps for several miles but eventually lost sight of its tracks, and it was only at the point he gave up the chase that he realized how lost he was.
+Reg was so excited about making the shot and without thinking ran after the camel into the wilderness, hoping it would slow down enough to allow him to catch up and make a second shot.
+He followed the camel’s footsteps for several miles but eventually lost sight of its tracks, and it was only at the point he gave up the chase that he realized how lost he was.

 He didn’t recognize any of his surroundings and wasn’t even sure which way it was back to camp, but began to walk in what he thought was the right direction and ended up making his situation much worse.